Table of contents

 Community solar farms are an essential way to provide access to renewable energy for electricity users with circumstances that prevent a feasible PV installation on their property — as mentioned above, this can include renters and people with roofs that aren’t great for panels.

-How do I get involved with a solar farm?
+How do I start a community solar project?

 While individual efforts are always commendable, community solar farm development can only be accelerated with increased local support.
 Before starting a new solar garden of your own, you may want to consider researching and supporting a green energy project nearby that is already operating or in development.